How Can We Help?

 What are some common moth species found in homes and buildings?

 In the UK, several common moth species often show up in homes and buildings, causing damage to fabrics and stored food.
 The webbing clothes moth (Tineola bisselliella) is one of the most common, easily recognizable by its small, golden look.
-Its larvae are infamous for munching on natural fibers like wool, fur, and feathers, leaving behindbrown house moth treatment silky webs and irregular holes in clothing and upholstery.
+Its larvae are infamous for munching on natural fibers like wool, fur, and feathers, leaving behind silky webs and irregular holes in clothing and upholstery.
 Another common one is the case-bearing clothes moth (Tinea pellionella), which has a similar diet but stands out with dark spots on its wings and the portable silk cases its larvae create and carry around.

 The Indian meal moth (Plodia interpunctella) is another regular pest, especially in kitchens and pantries.
 This moth has reddish-brown and cream-colored wings and is mainly a problem because its larvae infest an array of dry food products like grains, cereals, nuts, and dried fruits, often leaving them contaminated with silk webbing and droppings.